Flying-Pig-Labs/idea-to-app-workshop/steps/5-webhook.md

 <details>
 <summary><b>🚨 Common Webhook Issues</b></summary>

-### Form Submits but No Data in Zapier
+### Form Submits but No Data in Make

 **Check these:**
 1. Webhook URL is exactly correct (no extra spaces)
-2. Zapier webhook is active (not paused)
+2. Make scenario is active (not inactive)
-3. JSON keys match Zapier's expectations
+3. JSON keys match Make's expectations
 4. Browser console for errors

 </details>